aleexnm/FlaskDB/README.md

 This application was made on PyCharm and on a Xubuntu VM hosted on Microsoft Windows server running in IIS.

 ###### Requirements
-- Linux Ubuntu (or Xubuntu, Debian or any realted UNIX distro)
+- Linux Ubuntu (or Xubuntu, Debian or any related UNIX distro)
 - Python 3
 - PIP (Python package manager)